aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<sup>25-27</sup>&nbsp;God is good to the one who
-trusts&#x2197;, to every soul that seeks Him.
+<sup>25-27</sup>&nbsp;God is good to the one who trusts&#x2197;, to every soul that seeks Him.
-It is good to wait in silence↑ for salvation from Adonai.
+It is good to wait in silence for salvation from Adonai.
 It is good that a man bear the yoke&#x2198;
 from his youth and on.